Can ADHD Get Worse With Age? Facts And Myths About ADHD Symptoms & Health, Uncovered

 Combined presentation

 Core symptoms like inattentiveness, hyperactivity, impulsivity, and emotional dysregulation in the form of stress intolerance, mood swings, and self-esteem issues can be common throughout the life cycle of ADHD.
 How symptoms evolve usually depends on one's developmental level, differences in functional abilities, and responsibilities and expectations as one ages.
+Note that untreated ADHD symptoms may worsen in a person of any age, which is one reason why seeking treatment for ADHD traits and signs can be important.

-For example, individuals in late elementary to early middle school often become more independent at school and in social settings.
+Individuals in late elementary to early middle school often become more independent at school and in social settings.
 For children and adolescents with ADHD, this can create unique academic and social challenges including, but not limited to, the following:

 • Academic decline due to inattentive symptoms and difficulty comprehending more complex instructions